Malaysia opens inquest into foreign teen's death near resort | International

 Malaysia opens inquest into foreign teen's death near resort

-A Malaysian coroner began an inquest Monday into the death of a French-Irish teen, a year after her naked body was found near a nature resort where she mysteriously vanished while on holiday.
-Nora Anne Quoirin's disappearance from her family's cottage at the Dusun eco-resort in southern Negeri Sembilan state on August 4 last year, a day after her family arrived for their holiday, sparked a massive search operation.
-Her naked body was discovered August 13 beside a stream in a palm oil estate about 2.5 kilometers (1.6 miles) from the resort.
+A Malaysian coroner began an inquest Monday into the death of a French-Irish teen, a year after her body was found near a nature resort where she vanished while on holiday.
+Nora Anne Quoirin's disappearance from her family's cottage at the Dusun eco-resort in southern Negeri Sembilan state on Aug.
+4 last year, a day after her family arrived for their holiday, sparked a massive search.
+Her naked body was discovered on Aug.
+13 beside a stream in a palm oil estate about 2.5 kilometers (1.6 miles) from the resort, police say.

+Resort owner Haanim Bamadhaj, who testified via video conference, said Nora's parents had told her the teen only had on her underwear when she went missing and that she would hide when she was frightened.
+Recalling the night, Haanim, whose house faces the Quorin's cottage, said it was peaceful and that her dog, who would bark if there were outsiders, was also quiet.

+She acknowledged that a window of the cottage that was found ajar the morning Nora disappeared was faulty and could be opened from the outside.
+But she said there have never been any criminal break-ins in her property since it opened for business 11 years ago.
+A recording of the girl's mother calling “Nora darling, Nora, Nora, mummy here” that was used during the search was played to the court.

 The coroner earlier this month visited the resort and the place where the body was found.
-The inquest, which is set to run until September 4, will involve 64 witnesses.
-The Quoirin family lawyer, S Sakthyvell, said Nora's parents couldn't attend the inquest due to the coronavirus pandemic but that they will testify via the videoconferencing app Zoom.
+The inquest, which is set to run until Sept.
+4, is to involve 64 witnesses.
+The Quoirin family lawyer, S. Sakhty Vell, said Nora's parents couldn't attend the inquest due to the coronavirus pandemic but will testify via video conference.
 A British doctor who conducted a second autopsy on Nora's body will also testify remotely, he said.

 - READ MORE ON: